310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 Ah, so at first, they were going to decline the offer to collab if it was just to take advantage of the fact that they’re going on hiatus…?

-But when they saw my love for mascots, and the performance of the newly formed Ryuseitai, they decided to accept the offer…?
+But when they saw my love for yuruchara, and the performance of the newly formed Ryuseitai, they decided to accept the offer…?
 Because they felt like they may be able to breathe new air into the group…?
 {% endbubble %}

 {% bubble Midori smilesoft2 %}